TradeRES/toolbox-amiris-emlab/README.md

 cd bin
 upgrade_spine_reqs.bat
 ```

-with the activate environment spinetoolbox-dev. type spinetoolbox to start the tool in this environment.
+In the toolbox-amiris-emlab folder activate  the environment spinetoolbox-dev. type spinetoolbox to start the tool in this environment, and in this folder.

 Once the project is open, make an emlabpy kernel as follows:
 In spinetooolbox > file > settings> tools > jupyter console> kernel spec editor>
 add